NQ10066481/hello-world/README.md

 # hello-world
-It is my learning araa of GitHub and Git
+It is my learning araa of GitHub and Git.